Sandesh Kadur

-Sandesh Kadur is an Indian wildlife film producer and conservation photographer known for his contributions to BBC Planet Earth II.
+Sandesh Kadur is an Indian wildlife film producer and conservation photographer known for contributing to BBC Planet Earth II.
+In 2024, he was appointed to the National Geographic Society board of trustees, considering his contribution to explorers and groundbreaking wildlife documentary films.
 Sandesh's films have been shown on various television networks including National Geographic Channel, BBC, Discovery Channel and Animal Planet.

-Sandesh is a Senior Fellow of The International League of Conservation Photographers (ILCP) and co-founder of Felis Creations, a visual arts company based in Bangalore, India, which work on a variety of projects ranging from natural history documentaries to art and still photography.
+Sandesh is a Senior Fellow of The International League of Conservation Photographers (ILCP) and co-founder of Felis Creations, a visual arts company based in Bangalore, India, which works on a variety of projects ranging from natural history documentaries to art and still photography.

-Life

-Sandesh exposes the need for conservation and encourages the protection of the world’s biodiversity.
-Over the years, Sandesh’s work has garnered many top awards including the CIWEM Environmental Photographer of the Year, Nature’s Best Award, International Conservation Photographer Award, as well as twice being nominated for a Green Oscar at Wildscreen.

-Early life

-He is the second child of Dr. Bangalore Narayan Viswanath, a documentary filmmaker and notable entomologist from Bangalore.
-He was motivated when his father presented him an SLR film camera and a bundle of National Geographic films during his birthday.
-He has traveled extensively in the Western Ghats and the Himalayas.

-Education

-Sandesh Kadur did his schooling from The Home School, Bangalore and graduated in Wildlife Biology from The University of Texas at Brownsville.